MeloMellow/simple-app/api/README.md

 ## 4. Running in dev mode

-Run `npm start` to start the project in development mode.
-The project will be running at http://localhost:4200.
-If you want to change the port or see more advanced configuration, you can consult Angular's own documentation and modify the packge.json as you need.
+Run `npm run dev` to start the project in development mode.
+The project will be running at localhost on the port that you set previously(http://localhost:PORT).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.